streamcoindev/ForkNote-webwallet/README.md

 So now lets move on to the last page this page will need to be made so create the following file yourwebsite/withdraw.php I created 2 pages for this in this repository 1 with only the wallet code and 1 that you only have to copy and paste into the withdraw.php

+So you can just copy and paste the withraw page for php login from this repository and fill in the credentials.
+After this everythign should work feel free to add suggestions or improvements.